 Amino Acids

-The Recommended Daily Allowance represents the establishment of a nutritional norm for planning and assessing dietary intake, and are the levels of intake of essential nutritients considered to be adequate to meet the known needs of practically all healthy people.
+The Recommended daily allowance represents the establishment of a nutritional norm for planning and assessing dietary intake, and are the levels of intake of essential nutritients considered to be adequate to meet the known needs of practically all healthy people.

-When introducing the new revision of the Recommended Daily Allowance in 1974, Dr. Alfred E. Harper, the then chairman of the Committee on Dietary Allowances, Food and Nutrition Board said "..However requirements may differ with age and body size; among individuals of the same body size owning to differences in genetic makeup; with the physiologic state of individuals - growth rate, pregnancy, lactation; and with sex.."
+"..However requirements may differ with age and body size; among individuals of the same body size owning to differences in genetic makeup; with the physiologic state of individuals - growth rate, pregnancy, lactation; and with sex.."